 Governor Cuomo signed an extension of the COVID-19 Emergency Eviction and Foreclosure Prevention Act prohibiting evictions related to the COVID-19 pandemic until August 31, 2021.

-Under New York State law, residential evictions and eviction cases in Housing Court are suspended through February 26, 2021, and tenants who have experienced financial hardship or for whom moving from their home would pose a hardship during the COVID-19 pandemic, including those who were facing an eviction proceeding or who received a judgement or warrant of eviction, may not be evicted through May 1, 2021 by providing a completed Hardship Declaration to their landlord.
+Under New York State law, residential evictions and eviction cases in Housing Court are suspended through February 26, 2021.
+Tenants who have experienced financial hardship or for whom moving from their home would pose a hardship during the COVID-19 pandemic, including those who were facing an eviction proceeding or who received a judgment or warrant of eviction, may not be evicted through May 1, 2021 by providing a completed Hardship Declaration to their landlord.

 You can download a Hardship Declaration in English or in Spanish.

 Although these protections may prevent a landlord from evicting a tenant, a landlord can still file a proceeding against a tenant in Housing Court and a court can still allow the landlord to take other legal action to collect unpaid rent from the tenant.